justb4/justobjects.nl/content/drafts/index.md

 Like 2020, 2021 was again a "special year" in pandemic terms.
 How to cope?
 Like Paul Ramsey writes: [I feel like sharing some of my favourite things](http://blog.cleverelephant.ca/2022/01/things.html).
-Will do in a later blog: [Bird-watching](https://waarneming.nl/users/146535/observations/), [Wolf-tracking workshop](https://www.weylintracking.nl/workshop-wolvensporen/), 'catching' big game on new wildcam, developed outdoor GPS-game (Veluwe Big Five), some progress on guitar-playing, discovering The Netherlands outback, becoming a [Billy Strings](https://www.billystrings.com/) fan.
-These are a few of my favourite things, more later....
+Will do in a later post: [Bird-watching](https://waarneming.nl/users/146535/observations/), [Wolf-tracking workshop](https://www.weylintracking.nl/workshop-wolvensporen/), 'catching' big game on new wildcam, developed outdoor GPS-game (Veluwe Big Five), some progress on guitar-playing, discovering The Netherlands outback, becoming a [Billy Strings](https://www.billystrings.com/) fan.
+These are a few of my favourite things, so more later....

-TL;DR Main three highlights:
+TL;DR Main three 2021 highlights:

 * Organizing and attending an in-real-life [FOSS4G-NL](https://foss4g.nl/) with OSGeo.nl
 * Attending, presenting, moderating, online [FOSS4G Buenos Aires](https://2021.foss4g.org/)